DKFZ Clinician Scientist Fellowship

 STEP 1:

-- All application documents will be evaluated by the Clinician Scientist Program Committee in a competitive selection process.
+- All application documents submitted will be evaluated by the Clinician Scientist Selection Committee during a competitive selection process.

 STEP 2:

-- About 8-10 weeks after the application deadline, a 2-day DKFZ Clinician Scientist Selection Event (incl. interviews) will be held in Heidelberg.
-A number of invited candidates will be participating in this event. *
+- About 8-10 weeks after the application deadline, a one day DKFZ Clinician Scientist Fellowship Selection Symposium will be held online.

 STEP 3: